andrecianflone/neutron/README.md

 ```
 The script will download and run [composer](https://getcomposer.org/).
 Composer is a dependency manager for PHP.
 It will read the required dependencies in the `composer.json` file and download and setup everything necessary for the website.

-Update the site_config.ini file with you own database settings:
+Setup will create a template settings file.
+Update the `site_config.ini` file with your own database settings:
 ``` bash
 ; Database configuration
 [db]